Operations on spectral partition Lie algebras and TAQ cohomology: Preliminaries

 \subsection{Relation to TAQ cohomology}

 Spectral partition Lie algebras are closely related to the $\Fp$-linear TAQ spectrum.
-Inspired by the unpublished work of Kriz (\cite{kriz}), Basterra constructed in \cite{taq} the \textit{topological Andr\'{e}-Quillen homology object} $\mathrm{TAQ}(R,A;B)$ for a fixed map of $\E_\infty$-algebras $A\rightarrow B$ and any object $R$ in the category of $\E_\infty$-algebras between $A$ and $B$.
-For any object $R$ in the category of $\E_\infty$-$\mathbb{S}$-algebras with a map to $H\Fp$, we obtain the TAQ spectrum cf. \cite[section 5]{taq} and \cite[Proposition 1.8.9]{lawson}.
-There is a base change formula to $\Fp$-linear TAQ spectrum for $R$ any $\E_{\infty}$-$\mathbb{S}$-algebra.
-The $n$th $\Fp$-\textit{linear TAQ cohomology} is defined to be for $R$ any $\E_{\infty}$-$H\Fp$-algebra.
+Inspired by the unpublished work of Kriz \cite{kriz}, Basterra constructed the \textit{topological Andr\'{e}-Quillen homology object} $\mathrm{TAQ}_A(R;B)$ for a fixed map of $\E_\infty$-algebras $A\rightarrow B$ and any object $R$ in the category of $\E_\infty$-algebras between $A$ and $B$ \cite{taq}.
+For any object $R$ in the category of $\E_\infty$-$\mathbb{S}$-algebras with a map to $\Fp$, we obtain the mod $p$ TAQ spectrum where $\free_{\E_\infty}$ denotes the monad associated with the free $\E_\infty$-$\mathbb{S}$-algebra, cf. \cite[section 5]{taq} and \cite[Proposition 1.8.9]{lawson}.
+The $n$th \textit{mod p TAQ cohomology} is defined to be for $R$ any $\E_{\infty}$-$\mathbb{S}$-algebra.